ZeyuuuChen/ZeyuuuChen.github.io/_pages/about.md

 # 📷 Beyond Research
 I'm a photographer and backpacker, I've travelled to more than 10 countries.
 I enjoy trying new things and exploring the world.
 Besides that, I hope to make a film of my own one day!

 I am passionate about public service and have spent time teaching in a poor mountainous area in Yunnan, which has changed my life.
-I have also been involved in a number of SDG and social innovation activities.
+I have also been involved in many SDG and social innovation activities.

 Feel free to get in touch!